vipingup17/commenting-system/README.md

 ### Prerequisites

-* You will need python 3.x as Django 2.x is being used and postgresql 10.x and above
+* You will require Python 3.x as Django 2.x is being used and postgresql 10.x and above

 ### Installing